-action, as will fulfil the heathen maxim, "Whom the gods would destroy they first render insane;" for death temporal and spiritual is the lot of him who thus trusts.
-For these reasons the statute is given, "Thou shalt not suffer a witch to live;" the "witch" thus condemned being one who claims that the secret natural power she possesses is supernatural, and thus gains by false pretences an authority among men which only the laws of society and the laws of God can justly exert; while our fathers, in strange oversight of the very spirit of the Mosaic statute, made it applicable to one who denied all supernatural power, and never sought any such authority.
+section, as will fulfil the heathen maxim, "Whom the gods would destroy they first render insane;" for death temporal and spiritual is the lot of him who thus trusts.\(^1\) For these reasons the statute is given, "Thou shalt not suffer a witch to live;"\(^2\) the "witch" thus condemned being one who claims that the secret natural power she possesses is supernatural, and thus gains by false pretences an authority among men which only the laws of society and the laws of God can justly exert; while our fathers, in strange oversight of the very spirit of the Mosaic statute, made it applicable to one who denied all supernatural power, and never sought any such authority.

 Most admirable and most satisfactory to a sincere mind, looking for truth, is the manner in which all these sources of unjustifiable knowledge are brought into contrast with the really supernatural in the Old Testament, and are made to establish its claims as a revelation from God.
-Skilled in all the wisdom of the Egyptians, Moses, empowered with real supernatural power, seems directed first to perform those exhibitions which he knew the wise men of Egypt could copy.3 Thus leading them on to perform all the wonders which they by their wisdom could accomplish, Moses showed the limit of natural power; and he compelled them, thus committed, to acknowledge that limit, and to testify that the power with which he was gifted was supernatural.4 Thus, moreover,
+Skilled in all the wisdom of the Egyptians, Moses, empowered with real supernatural power, seems directed first to perform those exhibitions which he knew the wise men of Egypt could copy.
+Thus leading them on to perform all the wonders which they by their wisdom could accomplish, Moses showed the limit of natural power; and he compelled them, thus committed, to acknowledge that limit, and to testify that the power with which he was gifted was supernatural.
+Thus, moreover,

-1 1 Chron.
-10: 13.
+I 1 Chron, 10: 13.

-2 See Josephus Ant., II., xiii., § 3.
+See Josephus Ant., II., xiii., § 3.

-8 Ex.
-22: 18.
+\ Ex.
+22 : 18.

-4 Exod.
-8: 19.
+Exod.
+8 : 19.

-Moses' miracles were proved to Pharaoh to be the working, not of one among many gods, not the power of a "God of the Hebrews" who had no control in Egypt; but they were shown to be the working of the "one living and true God," who made and ruled all the world, and controlled the elements, and ruled the souls of men, in Egypt as well as in Canaan.
+Moses' miracles were proved to Pharach to be the working, not of one among many gods, not the power of a "God of the Hebrews" who had no control in Egypt; but they were shown to be the working of the "one living and true God," who made and ruled all the world, and controlled the elements, and ruled the souls of men, in Egypt as well as in Canaan.

 Moreover, as this peculiar testimony was given by the first, so was it by the last in the line of divinely empowered men, through whom the Old Testament records were given as an established revelation from God.
-Daniel, educated from childhood in Babylon, as Moses was in Egypt, being one of the learned class, known to be one of them, and eminent in all their wisdom, - Daniel is gifted with a new and unheard-of power.2 By study of the workings of the human mind, by knowledge of the fact that dreams are but continuations of our waking thoughts, purposes and wishes, presented to the mind often during sleep in distorted images, and by observing that what a man thus is thinking of night and day he will realize, - by natural wisdom the Assyrian Magi might so interpret a dream that its result should accurately follow, and thus the event seem to be foretold, when it really followed as a natural consequence from the dreamer's state of mind.3 But, Daniel, with added supernatural power, receives knowl-
+Daniel, educated from childhood in Babylon, as Moses was in Egypt, being one of the learned class, known to be one of them, and eminent in all their wisdom, - Daniel is gifted with a new and unheard-of power.2 By study of the workings of the human mind, by knowledge of the fact that dreams are but continuations of our waking thoughts, purposes and wishes, presented to the mind often during sleep in distorted images, and by observing that what a man thus is thinking of night and day he will realize, - by natural wisdom the Assyrian Magi might so interpret a dream that its result should accurately follow, and thus the event seem to be foretold, when it really followed as a natural consequence from the dreamer's state of mind.8 But, Daniel, with added supernatural power, receives knowledge of the forgotten dream, as well as of the interpretation.
+And thus even the Magi themselves acknowledge that Daniel has a power belonging unto the gods only whose dwelling is not in the flesh; a power no one of their order ever possessed.

-1 Hengstenberg's Egypt and the Books of Moses, transl. by Robbins, chap.
-11., pp. 96-100.
+&lt;sup>1 Hengstenberg's Egypt and the Books of Moses, transl. by Bobbins, chap.
+II., pp. 96-100.

-2 Dan.
+&lt;sup>2 Dan.
 1: 4, 20; 2: 48; 5: 11, 12; compare 2: 28, 47.

-3 See Let.
+2 See Let.
 Eighth, pp. 88, 89.